A bit of backstory when I first started developing React Native apps, I found there weren’t

 predefined environment variables,

-one of them being CI_COMMIT_REF_SLUG
+one of them being CI_COMMIT_REF_SLUG.

-We then define a variable DOCKER_DRIVER: overlay2
+We then define a variable DOCKER_DRIVER: overlay2, this helps speed our

-docker containers a bit because by default it uses vfs
+docker containers a bit because by default it uses vfs which is slower

 learn more here.

-which will run before every job unless we specify a
+Finally, we define before_script which will run before every job unless we specify a

-within the jobs themselves.
+before_script within the jobs themselves.
 In this example, we install our node_modules

-file for a few our the jobs.
+using yarn and create a .env file, we need the .env file for a few our the jobs.

-file is used by React Native to set configuration within the app.
+The .env file is used by React Native to set configuration within the app.

 {